 - notice will be provided when a known disruption will likely affect persons with disabilities;

-- persons with disabilities are free to use their assistive devices;
+- persons with disabilities are free to use their assistive devices; and

-- every person who deals with members of the public or other third parties on behalf of the Company, whether the person does so as an employee, agent, volunteer or otherwise; and
+- employees, volunteers and any other people who interact with the public on our behalf, whether the person does so as an employee, agent, volunteer or otherwise; and

 - how to interact and communicate with people with a disability;